 Bob Kulick is an American guitarist and Grammy Award-winning record producer.
-If there was a “fifth member of KISS” award to be handed out, Bob would probably be the front-running recipient.
+If there was a “fifth member of KISS” award for being handed out, Bob would probably be the front-running recipient.
 Not only was he in the running to become the original lead guitarist for the band, but he has played as a session musician on ALIVE 2 and KISS KILLERS albums and Paul Stanley’s self-titled solo album.
 In the late 80’s he was a part of Stanley’s solo band.
 During the years, Kulick has appeared on several releases by Meat Loaf, as well as session work for Mark Farner, Diana Ross, Lou Reed and W.A.S.P. among others and has produced/played on countless heavy metal tribute albums.
-We had a pleasure to sit down with the man himself in November 2011 when he appeared as a special guest for his brother Bruce Kulick and John Corabi who did an acoustic performance at the KISS EXPO in Helsinki.
-The chat lasted almost two hours, so there’s plenty of material to read, and for that reason this interview has been split in two pieces.
+We had a pleasure to sit down with the man himself in November 2011 when he appeared as a special guest for his brother Bruce Kulick and John Corabi who did an acoustic performance at the KISS Expo in Helsinki.
+The chat lasted almost two hours, so there’s plenty of material to read, and for that reason, this interview has been split into two pieces.
 Read On!

 WHAT’S GOING ON?

 Okay, first of all, Bob, what’s going on with your career at the moment?